influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/geo/shapedata.md

 ## Parameters

 ### latField
 ({{< req >}})
-Name of the existing field that contains the latitude value in decimal degrees (WGS 84).Field is renamed to `lat`.
+Name of the existing field that contains the latitude value in decimal degrees (WGS 84).

+Field is renamed to `lat`.

 ### lonField
 ({{< req >}})
-Name of the existing field that contains the longitude value in decimal degrees (WGS 84).Field is renamed to `lon`.
+Name of the existing field that contains the longitude value in decimal degrees (WGS 84).

+Field is renamed to `lon`.

 ### level
 ({{< req >}})
 [S2 cell level](https://s2geometry.io/resources/s2cell_statistics.html)
 to use when generating the S2 cell ID token.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).